Acorn Bank to Temple Sowerby walk

 When you arrive at the old barn, go over a stile and turn right onto a tarmaced road.
 The church of St Edmund is on your left.
 The church stands in the grounds of a Pele Tower and includes later additions.
 Within the church you can find historical information about the De Newbiggin and Crackenthorpe families, who have lived here for more than 800 years.
 The village is just one of a number of Cumbrian hamlets called 'Newbiggin'.

 Continue down the road into the centre of the village - you will see all the houses are built with local Crowdundle sandstone.
 At the crossroads turn right and walk towards Temple Sowerby.
-Make sure you walk on the right-hand side facing the oncoming traffic.
 The farmhouse at the crossroads features a datestone from 1695.

 Continue on the road under the railway bridge.
 Look out for modern industrial buildings at Kirkby Thore to the south-east.
 Further on, through the hedge, look out for the 'swallow holes' in the fields, where the ground has caved-in from the old mine workings.
 Next on your right, you will see the prefab building which used to be the engine house for the gypsum mines at Acorn Bank.